Meeting SLOs, Slashing Hours: Automated Enterprise LLM Optimization with OptiKIT: Experiments

 \subsection{Experimental Setup}

 For our experiments, we used NVIDIA H100 GPUs for both quantization and inference tuning tasks.
 Each experiment was executed within the same environment to ensure consistency and comparability across models and configurations.
 Through this setup, we evaluated both the statistical performance recovery of quantized models and the inference performance gains achieved through runtime tuning.
-The end-to-end optimization runtimes for each evaluated model are summarized in Figure~\ref{fig: end-to-end-runtime}.
+The end-to-end optimization runtime along with the GPU Hours for each evaluated model and stage are summarized in Figure~\ref{fig: total_optikit_cost} and in Paragraph \ref{par: optikit computational cost analysis}.